wingtorres/morphometrix/README.md

 -	**Complete a length measurement** - Double click
 -	**Replace last point** - Select “Undo”

-__*Measure Length*__ (–)
+__*Measure Length*__

 Select “Measure Length”.
-A box will appear for the user to create a unique measurement name, i.e. “Total Length”, “Fluke Span”, etc. Decide if you want a “Bezier fit?” applied to the length measurement.
+A box will appear for the user to create a unique measurement name, i.e. “Total Length”, “Fluke Span”, etc. Decide if you want a “Bezier fit" applied to the length measurement.
 This is especially useful if the animal is curved, as it will apply a smooth fitting curve to the points selected in the measurement.
 Make single clicks to make a measurement and double click to finish.

 ![image 3](images/Picture2.png)